- was set up by sole trader Margaret Tucker Moxon in 2014 and specialises in family research for:

 Margaret now has over 12 years experience with genealogy using advanced computer skills, visiting archives, facilitating special interest groups and reading widely.

-Apart from family history research, Margaret was instrumental in establishing Parramatta Computer Pals for Seniors in 2006-7, and is now the webmaster and newsletter editor and a life member.
+Apart from family history research, Margaret was instrumental in establishing Parramatta Computer Pals for Seniors in 2006-7, and was the volunteer inaugural webmaster and newsletter editor and now a life member.
 She enjoys travelling and meeting cousins and other members of her husband’s one-name Moxon Society.

 Grevillea Genealogy’s values

 - scoping and reaching agreement on the size of a project up front